Shredded Brussels Sprouts with pan-fried bacon, and shallots come together to make one tasty low-carb salad perfect as a side, or its own meal!

 You can absolutely buy pre-shredded Brussels sprouts if you like.
 In my opinion, they’re always kind of limp, and I’m always annoyed at wilted ol’ sprouts.
 You can use a mandolin and shred em’ whole.
 Or if you have a food processor, use the shredding blade to shred.
 That was my method.
 Just make sure to remove the blade that goes at the bottom (I learned the hard way).

 - ½ cup avocado oil - or olive oil

 - 6 slices cooked bacon - crumbled

 - 4 dozen brussel sprouts

 - 1 cup pecans - chopped

 - Prepare bacon in a skillet to package directions.
 Remove from heat, and crumble bacon.
 Set aside.

 - Reheat bacon fat drippings, and add sliced shallots.
 Fry for 2-3 minutes, until shallots are crisp.
 Transfer fried shallot to a paper towel lined plate, to absorb excess grease.

 - To a medium bowl, or mason jar, squeeze the juice of the lemon and orange.
-Pour the oil in, whisking to form an emulsion (it should appear more creamy and less transparent).
+Pour the oil in, whisking to form an emulsion (it should appear more creamy and less transparent.
+Alternatively, you can blend all dressing ingredients together as well).
 Season generously with salt and pepper.
 Refrigerate until ready to use (this can be made ahead of time).

 - Shave the brussel sprouts, into thin slices to make a shredded/slaw texture.
 I used the shredding attachment on my food processor.